 Dermato-epidemiology;clinical trials in dermatology;systematic reviews in dermatology;atopic eczema.

-www.nottinghamn.ac.uk/dermatology including resources for researchers and the public, publications, meetings and our annual reports
+www.nottinghamn.ac.uk/dermatology including a vast array of free resources on skin disease research for researchers and the public.
+Our website also includes our publications, meetings and our annual reports